9 Tips for Growing Beets

 Plant beet seeds about one inch apart and one inch deep in rows 10 inches apart near the end of April.
 If you are planting later than mid May, seeds can be soaked for 24 hours for faster germination.

-My favourite variety of beets to grow are the classic Detroit Dark Red beets.
+My favorite variety of beets to grow are the classic Detroit Dark Red beets or golden beets.

 Tip #5.
 Water Consistently